hn/ginlong-solis/README.md

    $ ls -l solis-s3-firmware-1012f.bin
    8388608 # file size should be exactly this, otherwise something has gone wrong
    ```
-1. Flashing the ESPHome image (replacing 2ndboot and old main app altogether) is as simple as
+1. Flashing the ESPHome image (replacing stock AliOS 2ndboot and main app altogether) is as simple as
    ```
    $ ltchiptool flash write -d /dev/ttyUSB0 solis-emw3080.uf2
    ```